GPU vs CPU Inference with Ollama: Performance Guide

 - CPU inference works: Perfectly viable for 7B models if you’re patient (3-5 second response delays vs sub-second GPU responses)

-- Quantization matters more on CPU: Q4_K_M quantization cuts memory usage by 75% with minimal quality loss
+- Quantization matters more on CPU: Q4_K_M quantization substantially reduces memory usage with minimal quality loss

 - Hybrid setups exist: Offload layers to GPU while keeping some on CPU when VRAM is limited